 - The comments and postings on MTC social media pages do not necessarily reflect MTC opinions, strategies, or policies.

 - Marion Technical College accepts no responsibility or liability for any materials or content generated by users and publicly posted on this pages or content on any website linked from this page.

-- Anyone who believes that this page includes inappropriate content should report it to Kayla Moffatt at email@example.com.
+- Anyone who believes that this page includes inappropriate content should report it to Ian McKiver at firstname.lastname@example.org.